TheSatoLab/Omicron_XBB.1.5/README.md

 # Omicron_XBB.1.5
-A supplemental table for the GISAID EPI_SET_230724fc dataset used in the XBB.1.5 paper.
+A supplemental table for the GISAID EPI_SET_230724fc, EPI_SET_230725uz, and EPI_SET_230725wh datasets used in the XBB.1.5 paper.